AntoineMercier/DataGeol/README.md

 DataGeol can be run either on Mac, Windows or Linux environment while it has the Microsoft excel installed.
 The current version of DataGeol has be tested and designed on Excel 2018 64b.

 The database is split in several tables : blue, green or red.

+> In order to keep the database consistent, you **must not** change the columns headers.

 | Table color | Description                                                                                             |
 |:----------- |:--------------------------------------------------------------------------------------------------------|